BLopo20/Parkinson-s-Disease-Datasets/README.md

 Citation: Hagen Jaeger, Dhaval Trivedi, & Michael Stadtschnitzer.
 (2019).
 Mobile Device Voice Recordings at King's College London (MDVR-KCL) from both early and advanced Parkinson's disease patients and healthy controls [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.2867216

 ### Description

+This dataset contains data from voice recordings during spontaneous dialogue and text reading of subjects with PD and HC.

+A Motorola Toto G4 Smartphone was used as a recording device through a "Toggle Recording App".
+This app's voice capturing service runs in the background of the recording device and trigers voice recordings with on and off hook signals of the Smartphone.
+The following workflow is used to perform the recordings:
+- Ask the participant to relax a bit and to make a phone call to the test executor (off-hook signal triggered);
+- Ask the participant to read out “The North Wind and the Sun”;
+- Depending on the constitution of the participant ask to read out “Tech.
+Engin.
+Computer applications in geography snippet”;
+- Start a spontaneous dialog with the participant, the test executor starts asking random questions about places of interest, local traffic, or personal interests if acceptable;
+- Test executor ends call by farewell (on-hook signal triggered).

+Data was labelled with scores on the Hoehn & Yahr, the UPDRS II part 5, and the UPDRS III part 18 scale.

+Note:
+- Voice recordings had a sample rate of 44.1 kHz and a bit depth of 16 Bit.